 Petition the Supreme Court for certiorari before judgment

 Certiorari before judgment permits the Supreme Court to expedite a case by accepting the case for review before an appellate court has decided it.
 Our immigration emergency is serious enough to qualify for immediate review by the Supreme Court rather than taking months to weave its way through the legal slalom course of lower courts.

 Let federal judges in Hawaii and Washington state who have thwarted Trump’s attempts to address the border emergency issue defend their legal reasoning, and cite legal precedents justifying how un-elected judges forcibly stymied efforts by previous presidents attempting to deal with illegal immigration.

 Isn’t it odd that Congress has appropriated millions of dollars in border protection over the years for countries all over the globe, but is unwilling to draft legislation now to defend a porous border in its own homeland?

 It’s enough to make you wonder if the drug cartels aren’t the only ones making money off America’s lax immigration security.

 Thanks for reading Dean Riffs.
-Welcome to those who love American liberty, free enterprise, and who believe God has blessed our country.
-For those who believe in open borders, safe spaces, and who think free speech is hate speech, move on – there’s nothing here for you to see.
+Welcome to all those who love American liberty, free enterprise, and who believe God has blessed our country.
+For those who believe free speech is hate speech, move on – there’s nothing here for you to see.